KieranHenderson/Self-disclosuresForAnnotatorModeling/README.md

+# TODO

+# OLD README

-# Unifying Data Perspectivism and Personalization: An Application to Social Norms
+## Unifying Data Perspectivism and Personalization: An Application to Social Norms
 Codebase for EMNLP22 work Unifying Data Perspectivism and Personalization: An Application to Social Norms and NLP+CSS work Understanding Interpersonal Conflict Types and their Impact on Perception Classification

 ## Dataset